smikulec/Algebra-CHAT-APP/README.md

 1. This application uses a secret key (Channel ID) to connect to Scaledrone, you should provide it manually by creating and .env file (like in .env.example file).
 2. `npm install` - Install all the dependencies listed in package.json
-3. `npm start`- Serve a development server that provides live reloading, build application using webpack in development mode and compiles scss to css files while watching for changes
+3. `npm start:dev`- Serve a development server that provides live reloading, build application using webpack in development mode and compiles scss to css files while watching for changes
 4. `npm build`- Build applicaton using Webpack in production mode and compiles scss to css

 ## License